 The well equipped galley has a stove with burners for you to create delicious meals on board, or just a quick cup of coffee with the percolator if you are eating ashore.
 The comfy saloon has enough room for everyone to eat inside.
 Alternatively just chill out in the saloon with a glass of wine in the evenings, keeping the chef company.

-At the chart table you have a stereo radio with CD player that can be connected to your iPod via an auxiliary cable (remember to bring one with you).
+At the chart table you have a stereo radio that can be connected to your iPod via an auxiliary cable (remember to bring one with you).

 The roomy cockpit has an elevated helm position leaving more space for you and your crew to relax under the shade of the hard top bimini.
 The large table and seating area can comfortably seat everyone for meals “en plein air”.
 There is walk through access to the swim platform with boarding ladder and external shower.

 You have a battened main with stack pack and lazy jacks and a roller furling jib.

 Please note we have several Leopard 43 in our fleet so the pictures may not be of the actual boat that you are on.